 Shangrila Resort, Skardu

 Shangrila Resort Skardu, also known as “Heaven on Earth”, is nestled among some of the world’s highest peaks.
 Shangrila resort is located on the shore of a lake known as Lower Kachura Lake.
 The credit for the establishment of this gorgeous resort goes to the late Brig.
 (Retd) Muhammad Aslam Khan, the first commander of the Northern Scouts who liberated the Northern areas in 1948.

 Another great aspect of this resort is the Shangrila or Lower Kachura Lake itself.
-This lake is encircled by the Shangrila resort, along which fruit laden orchards and flower filled gardens present a delightful view.
-Restaurant in Shangrila rest house is highlight of this place, which is built in the structure of an aircraft.
+This lake is encircled by the Shangrila resort, along which fruit-laden orchards and flower-filled gardens present a delightful view.
+Restaurant in Shangrila rest house is the highlight of this place, which is built in the structure of an aircraft.

 Deosai is the combination of two words ‘Deo’ (giant) and ‘Sai’ (shadow).
 It is known as the ‘land of giants’.
 It is situated in the Astore district of Gilgit-Baltistan.
 It is on the boundary of Karakorum and western Himalayas.
 The weather is quite unpredictable here.
 It is home of wild indigenous flowers, countless species of animal, including the brown bear and snow leopard.
 The Deosai Plateau, known as the highest plateau in the world Deosai Plains are a backwoods country at about 30 kilometres from Skardu.

 Sheosar Lake is also part of Deosai.
 This lake is accredited as one of the highest lakes in the world.
 The deep blue water, with snow-covered mountains in backdrop, and greenery with wild flowers in foreground offer such a view in summers, that one is left amused for the rest of his life.